Free Account Restrictions For SWTOR

-Free To Play restrictions on warzones are being lifted soon(2013).
-Until then, you can only run 5 Warzones as a free account player.
-You can only get loot from 5 Flashpoints as a free account player, but you can run more.
+You can only run 5 Warzones per character as a free account player.
+You can only get loot from 5 Flashpoints per character as a free account player, but you can run more.
 You cannot do Operations or Ranked Warzones at all with a free account without a weekly pass.
 You can buy weekly passes for unlimited warzones, flashpoints, and operations on the GTN.
-These weekly passes cost about 100,000 credits on average, although warzone passes may run a little more.
+These weekly passes cost about 100,000 credits on average.

 Global Trade Network